-The vast majority of metal materials subjected to a relatively low tensile stress has a proportionality between the applied voltage and the observed deformation, according to the ratio:
+The vast majority of metal materials subjected to a relatively low tensile stress has a proportionality between the applied force and the observed deformation, according to the ratio:

 Elastic Modulus Formula